-Other things to do – There’s often trails around the grounds that you can take part in plus children’s crafts.
-Open on selected days between April and October why not walk up to the Belvedere Tower where you can take in some stunning views.
+Other things to do – There are often trails around the grounds that you can take part in plus children’s crafts.
+Open on selected days between April and October why not walk up to the Belvedere Tower where you can take in some stunning views?

 What is there to play on – The play area is called the Storybook Play Den which is a themed play area.
 It isn’t massive but it is well done.
-There’s plenty of characters to find in amongst the play equipment.
+There are plenty of characters to find amongst the play equipment.
 They even have a giant slide at the back of the house.

-What is there to play on – They have a fun RAF themed playground including a climbable control tower and a slide shaped as a crashed plane.
-Plus a natural themed play area.
+What is there to play on – They have a fun RAF-themed playground including a climbable control tower and a slide shaped like a crashed plane.
+Plus a natural-themed play area.
 The natural play area has recently added Swinging Steps, Rope Walk, Wobble Board and a Log Walk to it.
-There’s plenty of branches lying around to make dens.
+There are plenty of branches lying around to make dens.

 What is there to play on – Suzy from Raising Badgers recommends Erdigg.
 She says “It has a fabulous, natural playground: the Wolf’s Den.
 There is a great rope swing but most of the fun is in balancing on the many logs and building dens.
 We went on a cold, damp Spring day and my two girls played for hours.